 My taught modules considered Indian foreign policy, gender in Indian society, qualitative research methods and languages, namely Hindi, amongst other topics related to South Asia.

-My thesis was supervised by Professor Kate Sullivan de Estrada and involved deconstructing India's foreign policy identity through Indo-Canadian diplomatic engagement.
+My thesis was supervised by Professor Kate Sullivan de Estrada and involved deconstructing India's foreign policy identity through diplomatic engagement.

 University of Bristol — BSc Politics and International Relations